data-and-visualization/blogdown2-rfun/content/portfolio/mapping.md

 +++

 <!-- Image Credit  https://en.wikipedia.org/wiki/File:Foreign-born_population_by_citizenship_in_2016_.png  -->
-This hands-on workshop will demonstrate how to plot x/y coordinates; how to generate thematic chloropleths with US Census and other federal data; import shapefiles; and create interactive maps on the web.
+This hands-on workshop will demonstrate how to plot x/y coordinates; how to generate thematic choropleths with US Census and other federal data; import shapefiles; and create interactive maps on the web.

 Prerequisite:  [Intro to R](/portfolio/intro2r_workshop/).
 All attendees are expected to be basically familiar with R, R Studio, and the Tidyverse.

+- <a href="https://duke.libcal.com/event/6097351" class="button big">Register</a> Feb.
+12, 2020 - **Mapping with R**

-<a href="https://duke.libcal.com/event/5609248" class="button big">Register</a> Oct 15, 2019
+- <a href="https://duke.libcal.com/event/6104281" class="button big">Register</a> Feb 19, 2020 - **Spatial Analysis with R**

+- <a href="https://duke.libcal.com/event/6097134" class="button big">Register</a> Feb 20, 2020 - **Spatial Analysis with R and Python (Showcase)**

 ## Workshop Materials